HardisonCo/.github/international/lebanon/lb-health/hms-uhc/index.md

 ## Integration Points

-This document outlines how HMS-UHC is integrated with lb_Health systems in Lebanon.
+This document outlines how HMS-UHC is integrated with lb-health systems in Lebanon.